-What is Deductive Reasoning?Deductive reasoning tests measure the ability to draw logical conclusions from a set of premises that are known to be true.
-In deductive reasoning tests, questions may require you to complete scenarios or to identify the strengths and weaknesses of a given argument.
+Deductive reasoning tests measure the ability to draw logical conclusions from a set of premises that are known to be true.
+Questions on deductive reasoning tests may ask you to complete scenarios or to identify the strengths and weaknesses of a given argument.

-Deductive Reasoning vs. Inductive ReasoningPeople often confuse the definitions of inductive and abductive reasoning with deductive reasoning.
-These three types of reasoning are all part of logical reasoning.
+People often confuse inductive and abductive reasoning with deductive reasoning.
+These three types of reasoning all fall under the umbrella of logical reasoning.
 As explained above, deductive reasoning or deduction is a method in which one applies a certain rule given by a statement or argument to reach specific conclusions.
 In contrast, inductive reasoning or induction is when a given statement or a set of repetitive occurrences help one define or identify a certain rule.
-In summary:

-Deduction: A rule or general principle leads to a specific conclusion.
+Deduction: a rule or general principle leads to a specific conclusion.

-Induction: A specific example, or a set of repetitive occurrences lead to a rule or a general principle.
+Induction: a specific example, or a set of repetitive occurrences, lead to a rule or a general principle.

 Abductive reasoning, on the other hand, is similar to inductive reasoning in the sense that conclusions are based on probabilities.
 In abductive reasoning, it is presumed that the most plausible conclusion is the correct one.

-SyllogismsSyllogisms are one of the most popular and common forms of deductive reasoning tests.
-A syllogism is a certain form of argument that consists of a major premise, a minor premise and a logical conclusion.
-Using syllogisms is considered a good way to ensure validity when testing deductive reasoning.
+Syllogisms are one of the most popular and common forms of deductive reasoning tests.
+A syllogism is a certain form of argument that consists of a major premise, a minor premise, and a logical conclusion.
+Using syllogisms is considered a good way to ensure validity when assessing deductive reasoning.

-Major premise: All plants are photosynthetic
+Major premise: All plants are photosynthetic.

-Minor premise: Algae are plants
+Minor premise: Algae are plants.

-Conclusion: Algae are photosynthetic
+Conclusion: Algae are photosynthetic.

-Another popular form of deductive reasoning questions is seating arrangements.
-These questions require you to arrange certain items or persons according to a set of given rules regarding their placements.
+Another popular form of deductive reasoning question is seating arrangements.
+This type of question requires you to arrange certain items or persons according to a set of given rules regarding their placements.

-Dan, Sam and Peter are standing in line.
+Dan, Sam, and Peter are standing in line.

 Dan is not behind Peter.